• Skip to primary navigation

 Instructions

-• In a large bowl, whisk to combine the flour, cocoa powder, sugars, baking powder, baking soda and salt.
+• In a large bowl, whisk to combine the flour, cocoa powder, sugars, baking soda and salt.
 Set aside.

-• In a medium bowl, whisk to combine the butter, eggs, sour cream, buttermilk, vanilla extract and lemon zest until just combined.
+• In a medium bowl, whisk to combine the oil, egg, sour cream, milk, vanilla extract and lemon zest until just combined.

-• Pour the wet ingredients into the dry ingredients.
-Stir with a spatula until almost combined.
+• Use a spatula to stir the wet ingredients into the dry ingredients until almost combined.
 Stop stirring when you see just a few streaks of flour remaining.
-They will get mixed when you add the berries.
-Add 1 cup of the raspberries and gently fold them in.
+Add the raspberries and fold them in just a couple times with a spatula til just combined.
 Be careful not to overmix the batter.

-• Bake at 425 for 6 minutes.
-Reduce heat to 350 Fahrenheit and bake an additional 9-11 minutes.
+• Bake for 18-21 minutes.
 Check for doneness with a toothpick.
 When a toothpick comes out clean when inserted in the center of a muffin, they are done.
 Remove from oven and allow muffins to cool in the pan for 10 minutes then transfer muffins to a wire rack to cool completely.

 Notes

-Raspberries: I used fresh raspberries for this recipe, but you can also use frozen raspberries.
-If you use frozen raspberries, don’t thaw them ahead of time.
-You can also substitute raspberries for another berry such as blueberries or blackberries.
+Raspberries: I used fresh raspberries for this recipe.
+You can also use frozen raspberries.
+If you use frozen raspberries, don’t thaw them ahead of time!
+You can also substitute raspberries for another berry such as blueberries, blackberries or diced strawberries.

 Ice cream scoop: An ice cream scoop is the least messy way to fill the muffin tin.
 It also evenly portions the batter.